-Fortunately a mortgage broker can help with alternative solutions and stepping stone solutions to many of these challenges.
+Fortunately an Ottawa mortgage broker can help with alternative solutions and stepping stone solutions to many of these challenges.
 If you are not having success with your bank, please call me today and I can what one of my dozens of other banks and lenders can do for you.

 Having trouble qualifying for a mortgage in Ottawa?

 There may come a time when your finances are not quite where they need to be to qualify for a mortgage in Ottawa with your bank.
 However, during this time you may want to buy a house, stop renting and start building equity.

 Financial challenges that can arise from a separation or starting a family.
 Also from, a change of employment and the tightening of the mortgage rules, as examples.
 These challenges can make for a less favourable mortgage application.